Hot and cold work environments

 - exposed to high levels of humidity, eg in a foundry, commercial kitchen or laundry.

-The working in heat fact sheet provides more information on how to prevent heat-related illness.
+The working in extreme heat fact sheet provides more information on how to prevent heat-related illness.

 Hypothermia can arise when someone gets an abnormally low body temperature as a result of exposure to a cold environment.

 Both heat-related illnesses and hypothermia can be fatal.

 If you're a business or employer (or other PCBU), you must make sure so far as is reasonably practicable, that workers carrying out work in extreme heat or cold are able to do so without risk to their health and safety.

 Consider personal and environmental factors when assessing the risk to workers from working in a very hot or cold environment.